yuyulbm/DiscordBot-handler/README.md

 ### Before using this!

-* Put your [bot token](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/index.js#:~:text=client.login(%22Your%20Token%22)%3B) in index.js and have a [channel for errors](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/index.js#:~:text=let%20errChannel%20%3D%20%22Your%20logs%20channel%20id%22%3B)
+* Put your [bot token](https://github.com/Shinpi-Tekita/advanced-handler/blob/bda938cfb948287911951e235cb2563be8f67bb4/index.js#L121) in index.js and have a [channel for errors](https://github.com/Shinpi-Tekita/advanced-handler/blob/bda938cfb948287911951e235cb2563be8f67bb4/index.js#L12)
-* put your mongo db string in [handler/index.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/handler/index.js#:~:text=await%20mongoose.connect(%22Your%20Mongo%20String%22).then(()%20%3D%3E%20console.log(%27Connected%20to%20mongodb%27))%3B)
+* Put your Mongo DB string in [handler/index.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/a3a0461549f865440464dce3a38e6fa5cb99b0b6/handler/index.js#L48)
-* go to [emoji.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/emojis.js) and change them to yours
+* Go to [emoji.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/a3a0461549f865440464dce3a38e6fa5cb99b0b6/emojis.js#L4) and change them to yours
-* update ready.js in [events/ready.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/events/ready.js) to your [logs channel](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/events/ready.js#:~:text=%27Your%20logs%20channel%20id%27)
+* update ready.js in [events/ready.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/events/ready.js) to your [logs channel](https://github.com/Shinpi-Tekita/advanced-handler/blob/a3a0461549f865440464dce3a38e6fa5cb99b0b6/events/ready.js#L17)
-* to change prefix go to [events/messageCreate.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/main/events/messageCreate.js#:~:text=%7D%20if(!data)%20%7B-,const%20prefix%20%3D%20%22%24%22,-custom%20%3D%20prefix)
+* To change prefix go to [events/messageCreate.js](https://github.com/Shinpi-Tekita/advanced-handler/blob/a3a0461549f865440464dce3a38e6fa5cb99b0b6/events/messageCreate.js#L24)

->The prefix for the bot is >
+> The prefix for the bot is $

->This is an advanced handler that my bot gentleman uses
+> This is an advanced handler that my bot [Gentleman the cat bot](https://top.gg/bot/870413726711435297) uses.
->i didn't make the handler i just modified it to make it easy to use the original one is from [here](https://github.com/reconlx/djs-base-handler)
+> I didn't make the handler i just modified it to make it easy to use the original one is from [here](https://github.com/reconlx/djs-base-handler)
->i hope yall enjoy using this handler as i enjoy using it for my bot
+> I hope yall enjoy using this handler as I enjoy using it for my bot.

-Join the [server](https://discord.gg/j3YamACwPu) for additional help
+Join the [discord server](https://discord.gg/j3YamACwPu) for additional help.